google/fonts/ofl/clickerscript/upstream_info.md

 ## Open Questions

 - To rebuild this font with modern tools, the VFB sources would need to be converted to UFO or Glyphs format.
 This is outside the scope of source documentation.

+## Update (2026-04-24) -- Legacy source documentation

+**Model**: Claude Opus 4.7 (1M context)

+Added an override `config.yaml` in `ofl/clickerscript/` listing the legacy source files (`.sfd`/`.vfb`) present in the upstream repo at the pinned commit `f8f050697a`.
+These formats are not yet supported by gftools-builder; the config serves as documentation for future compatibility work and to distinguish legacy-sourced families from families genuinely missing a build recipe.